ryang-25/csc110python/graph/README.txt

 time was the fourth one and that was because it was math intensive, but it still only took about half an hour or so.
 I also didn't want to use a string to manipulate bits, so that was really easy.

+The first image is the eiffel tower
+The second image is the statue of liberty
+The third is the pineapple fountain
+The fourth is the school
+The fifth is some scientists giving us the thumbs up